ansys/pyedb/README.md

 functionalities around scripting for EDB to allow reuse of existing code, sharing of best practices, and increased collaboration.

-PyEDB includes functionality for interacting with these AEDT products:
+PyEDB includes functionality for interacting with Ansys electromagnetic simulators: : HFSS, HFSS 3D Layout, Icepak, Maxwell, Q3D, and SIwave.

-- EDB
-- HFSS 3D Layout
-- Icepak

 ## What is EDB?